Blue Monday (opera): Synopsis

 Joe enters the café and Tom hides behind the piano to eavesdrop on his conversation with Mike.
 After Mike tells Joe that Vi has been looking for him and that he has heard that Joe won a large deal of money in a game of craps, Joe tells him that he is going to use the money to travel to the South the next morning to visit his mother, whom he hasn't seen in years and to whom he has recently sent a telegram (Joe: "I'll tell the world I did").
-Joe says that he can not tell Vi that he is going, and when asked why by Mike he says that she gets jealous and angry for irrational reasons.
+Joe says that he cannot tell Vi that he is going, and when asked why by Mike he says that she gets jealous and angry for irrational reasons.
 He then relates how he yearns to see his mother and return home (Joe: "I'm Gonna See My Mother").

 Joe goes upstairs to meet Vi, and slowly the night's guests and customers arrive.
 After a dance, Vi tells him that she loves only him and although she is a jealous woman, if he remains true to her then she will be his (Vi: I love but you, my Joe, my Joe").
 When Joe leaves to wait for a telegram from his mother, Tom tells Vi that he overheard Joe's conversation and that the telegram is from another woman.
 Vi initially refuses to believe him, but when Sweetpea arrives with Joe's telegram, Vi accuses Joe of infidelity and demands to see the telegram.
 Joe rebukes her by pushing her away, and when he opens the envelope Vi shoots him with the revolver from her handbag.

-Vi reads the letter, which says that there is no need for Joe to come because his mother had been dead for three years.
-When she realizes what she has done, she sinks to the floor and begs Joe for forgiveness, which she receives.
+Vi reads the letter, sent in fact by Joe's sister, who states that there is no need for Joe to come South because his mother had been dead for three years.
+When she realizes what she has done, Vi sinks to the floor and begs Joe for forgiveness, which she receives.
 As Joe dies, he sings that he is finally going to see his mother in heaven.
 (Joe: "I'm Gonna See My Mother").